 The numerous adverse effects are such that none of us would choose, nor enjoy having them thrust upon us so unfairly.

-They include the following: stupor, lethargy, physical deterioration, drowsiness, poor mobility and increased risk of falls/serious fall related injury, debility, incapacity, loss of independence, malnutrition, dehydration, decreased cognition, annihilation of personhood, and evident destruction of entire life quality.
+They include the following; stupor, lethargy, physical deterioration, drowsiness, poor mobility and increased risk of falls/serious fall related injury, debility, incapacity, loss of independence, malnutrition, dehydration, decreased cognition, annihilation of personhood, and evident destruction of entire life quality.

 Furthermore, by using chemical restraint we generate yet another expanse of complications and co-morbidities of which we consistently whinge and whine loudly about.

-Simply, by over medicating a person because of our own ignorance, we are actually exacerbating behavioural expression even further by our own stupidity, creating a spiral of destruction inclusive of triggering the onset of acute delirium and depression indicators.
+Basically, by over medicating a person because of our own ignorance, we are actually exacerbating behavioural expression even further by our own stupidity, creating a spiral of destruction inclusive of triggering the onset of acute delirium and depression indicators.